-People with peg laterals and retained baby teeth often do better to get them treated at about the same time as orthodontic treatment.
+People with peg lateral teeth and retained baby teeth often do better to get them treated at about the same time as orthodontic treatment.
 This is because orthodontic treatment can be used to properly space out your teeth and create the area necessary to fit in the new larger tooth.

-If your teeth are crowded around the peg lateral, it may be necessary to have orthodontics to create the appropriate space.
+If your teeth are crowded around a peg lateral tooth, it may be necessary to have orthodontics to create the appropriate space.

-We can help with peg laterals, other small teeth, or whatever makes you self conscious about your smile.
+We can help with peg teeth, other small teeth, or whatever makes you self-conscious about your smile.
 To learn more about your options, please call the Durham Office in Savannah at (912) 234-8282, offering Beyond Exceptional Dentistry.